jacobcannizzaro/Pi_Messenger/README.md

    This downloads an AWS python SDK, gives execute permissions to the `start.sh` file, and then runs that file.
 Running `start.sh` will populate your directory with a `root-CA.crt` certificate file.

-9. Before running anything, let's set up your thing-policy.
+9. Before running any python files, let's set up your thing-policy.
 It's default configuration only allows subscriptions to the AWS test broker during the test that is run after configuration in the `start.sh` file.
 Change your devices policy (force Jake to change it) to:

    ```
    {